2c2c/rshell/README.md

 Two explicit ideas I had from the start were 1.
 Build the separation of stuff such that adding new operators is trivial.
 2. use a flat coding style.

 `1.` Is obvious.
 No one wants to rewrite half of their functions when the teacher asks to implement new stuff.
 The parsing I do takes any 'officially defined' single char operator from a special list and uses it as the means to treat that symbol as an operator.
-It handles n-size single character operator building pretty easily which is particularly usefor for this class given the operators we're being told to define.
+It handles n-size single character operator building pretty easily which is particularly useful for this class given the operators we're being told to define.

 `2.` Gave me problems.
 My initial thoughts were that there's pretty clearly no useful object structure, so working with free functions would be better.
 In the middle of coding I realized i was passing my input to just about every function in the program.
 Which is worse, a god class or a million functions being passed the same state?